The contribution of binary star formation via core-fragmentation on protostellar multiplicity: Comparison with observations

 We now aim to compare the multiplicity statistics produced from these simulations with observations of protostellar multiplicity.
-In particular we compare our results with that of \citet{tobin_vla_2016} of the Perseus star forming region. \citet{tobin_vla_2016} observed protostars in this region and measured how the companion frequency (CF) evolved with separation of the components.
-The companion frequency (CF) as defined by \citet{reipurth_visual_1993} is the average number of companions a star has and is given by:
+In particular, we compare our results with that of \citet{tobin_vla_2016} of the Perseus star-forming region using the revised statistical method described in \cite{tobin_vlaalma_2022}. \citet{tobin_vla_2016} observed protostars in this region and measured how the companion frequency (CF) evolved with the separation of the components.
+The companion frequency as defined by \citet{reipurth_visual_1993} is the average number of companions a star has and is given by:

-where $B, T, Q, ...$ are the number of single, binary, triple, quadruple, and higher order system respectively.
+where $B, T, Q, ...$ are the number of single, binary, triple, quadruple, and higher order systems respectively.

 \citet{tobin_vla_2016} observed a bimodal distribution in the CF versus separation, with peaks at $\sim$75$\au$ and $\sim$3000$\au$ for Class 0 and I objects.
-The peak at $75\au$ was attributed to binaries formed via disc-fragmentation while the peak at $3000\au$ was attributed to systems formed via core-fragmentation.
-However, we have shown in the previous sections that multiple systems that formed on core-fragmentation scales often experience significant orbital evolution, down to separations $\le75\au$.
-We aim to determine what the contribution of core-fragmentation is to the observed bimodal distribution.
+The peak at $75\au$ was attributed to binaries formed via disc fragmentation while the peak at $3000\au$ was attributed to systems formed via core fragmentation.
+However, we have shown in the previous sections that multiple systems that formed on core fragmentation scales often experience significant orbital evolution, down to separations $\le75\au$.
+We aim to determine what the contribution of core fragmentation is to the observed bimodal distribution.